Total nonfarm payroll employment rose by 428,000 in April.

-• Employment growth continued in leisure and hospitality, in professional and business services, in retail trade, and in transportation and warehousing.
+Job growth was widespread, led by gains in leisure and hospitality, in manufacturing, and in transportation and warehousing.

-• The number of long-term unemployed (those jobless for 27 weeks or more) declined by 300,000 to 1.7 million in January.
+The number of long-term unemployed (those jobless for 27 weeks or more) little changed at 1.5 million.

 Looking Forward: